arthurk/turtlecoin-python/docs/quickstart.rst

 Begin by connecting to the walletd rpc interface and showing the available public addresses:

+Each response has the following format: `{'id': 0, 'jsonrpc': '2.0', 'result': ...}`.
+In all examples below only the `result` is included.

 .. code-block:: python

     from turtlecoin import Wallet